haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/features/reporting.md

 It has two arguments:

 - Array of event tags.
 Event tags specify the name of event that is dispatched.
 It is used as a [tag] in [event preset].
 - Input parameters.
-The parameters used by observers as input parameters.
-For example, a cURL response.
+The parameters used by observers as input parameters. 例如， a cURL response.

 Example of use: